benbalter/benbalter.github.com/_posts/2022-02-09-seven-things-a-corporate-chief-of-staff-does.md

 ### 1. Manage the office of the CXO

 At the most basic level, a Chief of Staff is responsible for managing the office of the CXO.
 At GitHub, we fittingly refer to this as the organizational “operating system”, which Chiefs are responsible for installing, configuring, monitoring, upgrading, and patching to keep everything running smoothly and to help grow, scale, and run the bushiness more efficiently.
-The specific activities will vary depending on the function the Chief is supporting, but generally, you would expect this to include managing:
+The specific activities will vary depending on the function the Chief is supporting, but generally, you would expect this communication, coordination, and facilitation meta work to include managing:

 1. "Rhythm of the business" - Establish, document, and mature repeatable processes for critical "rhythm of the business" functions like budget planning, strategic planning, headcount planning, and the overall planning and execution cadence of the organization.
 2. Office operations - Manage human resources, talent acquisition, procurement and legal operations to support the organization's business objectives.
 This may also include being responsible for things like  diversity and culture initiatives, as well as contracts, vendor agreements, and purchase renewals that don't naturally fit into the other functions.